isomerpages/moe-scgs/_about-scgs/Our Beliefs.md

 After the sun the rain, after the rain the sun;
 This is the way of life till the work be done;
 All that we need to do, be we low or high is to see that we grow nearer the sky.

+(School Song needs to be uploaded on YT)